Has it ever crossed your mind how CBD products are made?

 Where can we get sources of CBD?

-There are only two sources wherein we can get CBD, from hemp and marijuana alone.
+There are only two sources wherein we can get CBD: from hemp and marijuana.

-- Hemp- is a strain from Cannabis Sativa but has lower concentrations of THC.
+- Hemp- a strain from cannabis sativa but has lower concentrations of THC.

-The only main difference with the two is regarding their THC contents, and Hemp has a relatively small amount of THC as compared to THC.
-Marijuana usually offers around 15% to 30% of THC, whereas the CBD offers between 0.1 to 0.3
+The only main difference between the two is their THC contents; hemp has a relatively small amount of THC as compared to marijuana.
+Marijuana usually offers around 15% to 30% of THC, whereas the CBD offered is between 0.1% to 0.3%.

-On the other hand, Hemp offers more CBD contents that range from 5% to 30%.
+On the other hand, hemp offers more CBD contents, which range from 5% to 30%.